-- One way fee - some agencies offer a possibility of starting your sailing trip in one base and returning a boat to another.
+One way fee - some fleet operators offer a possibility of starting your sailing trip in one base and returning a boat to another.
 The prices range from €350 to €1000.

-- Extra fee for pets - some charter agencies also offer this possibility for approx €110 per week.
+Extra fee for pets - some fleet operators also offer this possibility for approx. €110 per week.

-- Transfer - if arriving by plane, a charter agency can organize a transfer for your sailing group from the airport to the marina where your boat is berthed, vice versa (taxi, 8-passenger van, minibus).
+Transfer - if arriving by plane, a transfer can be organized for your sailing group from the airport to the marina where your boat is berthed, and vice versa (taxi, 8-passenger van, minibus).

 Parking lot in a secured parking area within the marina (if arriving by car) - approx. €8 to €15 per day.